geoschem/GCHP/docs/source/user-guide/debugging.rst

 Usually build-time errors are self-explanatory, with an error message indicating the file, line number, and reason for the error.
 Sometimes you need to do some digging in the build log to find where the error is.
-Searching for string " error " usually hones in on the problem fast.
+Searching for string " error " (note the space before and after) usually hones in on the problem fast.
 Read the error message carefully and then find the file and line number specified.
 If it is not clear what the error is even from the error message then you can try doing a string search on the GCHP GitHub issues page, or on the web in general.
 If the error is occuring with an out-of-the-box GCHP version then the issue is likely a library.
 Check that your libraries meet the requirements of GCHP as specified on